Self-Reference Ultra-Wideband Systems: Introduction

-In order to eliminate channel estimation, a simple non-coherent scheme for UWB systems was proposed in 2002 by Hoctor and Tomlinson \cite{bib9}, named as Transmitted Reference (TR), which was able to capture the energy of all multipath components.
-An unmodulated reference pulse is transmitted prior to each data-modulated pulse within the coherence time of the channel in order for the two pulses to experience the same channel condition.
+The optimum diversity combining scheme, in terms of performance, is the all-Rake (ARake) receiver which resolves all multipath components (MPCs) that are often more than 100 in typical Ultra-Wideband (UWB) scenarios \cite{bib6}-\cite {bib8}.
+In order to eliminate the need for the channel estimations, Hoctor and Tomlinson proposed a simple non-coherent Transmitted Reference (TR) scheme, which was able to capture the energy of the multipath components \cite{bib9}.
+An unmodulated known reference pulse is transmitted prior to each data-modulated pulse within the coherence time of the channel in order for the two pulses to experience the same channel condition.
 An autocorrelation receiver is applied and the received reference signal is used as a template to demodulate the data symbol.
-Hence, each data pulse in the TR scheme is represented by two pulses, the reference and the signal one, leading in low data rate systems (single reference TR schemes have been proposed where one pilot symbol is used for several data symbols \cite{bib10} ).
-Moreover, TR systems experience 3dB loss in signal-to-noise ratio (SNR), because of the usage of a noisy template \cite{bib11} \cite{bib12} (the same performance degradation is noticed for realistic Rake receivers \cite{bib13} ).
-Another drawback of the TR structure is that the delay line, that must be implemented for the needs of the TR, interrupts the synchronization at the reception of IR signals \cite{bib14}.
-Fine synchronization in the sub-nanosecond range for UWB systems is the key parameter in the reception of IR signals, since it is a prerequisite for signal correlation, energy capture, delay estimation, location and positioning applications and data demodulation.
-Additionally, the delay line adds extra power consumption which is important for mobile and portable systems where UWB are focused.
+Hence, each data bit requires the transmission of two pulses, that is the reference and the signal one, leading in a 50\% rate loss.
+Moreover, TR systems experience a 3dB performance loss, because of the usage of a noisy template \cite{bib11}-\cite{TR}.
+Another drawback is the requirement of a delay line, which increases the implementation complexity, adds extra power consumption and interrupts the synchronization at the reception.
+Synchronization in the sub-nanosecond range is the key parameter in the signal correlation, energy capture and data demodulation of IR signals for UWB systems \cite{bib14}.

-A simple TR modification scheme was presented in \cite{bib15}, named as Differential TR scheme (DTR), in order to double the data rate, reduce the inter-symbol interference (ISI) and obtain a 3 dB gain in performance.
-In DTR the data are differentially modulated using the previously sent pulse, instead of transmitting an extra reference pulse.
-However, the performance in terms of the average bit error probability (ABEP) of DTR suffers from the noisy reference and from the assumption that the coherence time of the channel equals the duration of two symbols.
-Moreover, the implementation of the delay line causes synchronization issues which are critical for the performance of the system.
+An alternative Differential TR (DTR) scheme was presented in \cite {bib15}, offering double data rates and reduced inter-symbol interference (ISI).
+In DTR the data are differentially modulated using the previously sent data pulse, and hence the transmission of an extra reference pulse is not required.
+However, DTR still requires the implementation of the delay line.
+Moreover, due to the differential functionality, erroneous detection of a symbol may affect the correct tracing of the next one, resulting in performance degradation.